VarsityPlug0/CapitalXbot/DEPLOYMENT_SUMMARY.md

 - [@BotFather](https://t.me/BotFather) - Telegram bot token management

 ## Conclusion
-The CapitalX Telegram bot is now fully prepared for deployment on Render with multiple deployment options and comprehensive documentation.
-The bot can be deployed as a simple worker process or with additional health check capabilities for monitoring.
+The CapitalX Telegram bot is now fully prepared for deployment on Render with a web service approach that prevents 409 conflict errors and binds to the required PORT environment variable.
+Comprehensive documentation is provided for easy deployment and troubleshooting.